 - Yellowing/Browning of Manufactured article.

-- Black spots or streaks in manufactured article.
+- Black spots or streaks in manufactured articles.

 9- What are the various causes of processing temperature fluctuations?

-Manual error where the operator enters the incorrect temperature settings.
-Maintenance on machinery - heater band or cartridge heater malfunction, thermocouples malfunction; insufficient water cooling, compression ratio to high.
-Cycle time - extended dwell time at higher end temperatures.
+A manual error where the operator enters the incorrect temperature settings.
+Maintenance on machinery - heater band or cartridge heater malfunction, thermocouples malfunction; insufficient water cooling, compression ratio too high.
+Cycle time - extended dwell time at higher-end temperatures.
 Electrical relay problems.